-Comedy drama following the trials and tribulations of a socially challenged surgeon turned general practitioner.
+Comedy drama following the trials and tribulations of a socially challenged surgeon turned GP working in Cornwall.
 Stars Martin Clunes

 - Dr Martin; Doctor Martin

 - Martin Clunes, Caroline Catz, Ian McNeice, Joe Absolom, Selina Cadell, John Marquez, Eileen Atkins, Jessica Ransom, Felix Scott, Annabelle Apsion, Stephanie Cole

 - Dominic Minghella, Charlie Martin, John Regier, Kirstie Falkous, Jack Lothian, Richard Stoneman, Edana Minghella, Nick Vivian, Ben Bolt, Keith Temple, Chris Hurford

 Martin Clunes stars in this traditional and very popular family comedy drama as the socially challenged GP working in a sleepy Cornish hamlet.

 After developing a phobia of blood, specialist vascular surgeon Martin Ellingham is forced into a change of career.
 He may have re-trained as a GP, but he still retains the aloof and tactless manner that presumably took him to specialist surgery in the first place.
 When he's unleashed on the sleepy Cornish fishing village of Portwenn, the inhabitants are in for a shock - they're more likely to receive cold-blooded diagnoses and personal insults than tea and sympathy.